jli05/jli05.github.io/_posts/2024-04-26-AWS-Lambda-to-Start-EC2-Instances.md

     }
 ```

-This Lambda function need be associated with IAM Role, which contains policy:
+This Lambda function need be associated with an IAM Role, with the policy below among its policy set:

 ```
 {